 Arizona

-The Arizona Senate is proposing a substitute amendment to SB 1285, a bill that originally addressed correctional facilities, and was unrelated to kratom.
-The amendment would strike all of the original language and replace it with provisions adding kratom and any substance derived from the kratom plant to Arizona’s list of controlled substances.
+The Arizona Senate was proposing a substitute amendment to SB 1285, a bill that originally addressed correctional facilities, and was unrelated to kratom.
+The amendment would have stricken all of the original language and replaced it with provisions adding kratom and any substance derived from the kratom plant to Arizona’s list of controlled substances.

 A hearing on the bill and the proposed amendment may be held the week of 2/16 or 2/23.